sebastien-zhou/documentation-ia-product/documentation/igrc-platform/collector/04-components/target.md

 With this property, you will define group content such as:

 - -"Attribute containing group member"- to specify attribute that contain list of accounts and groups identifiers that are members of collected group.
-For performance reasons, we advise using group member target to collect group members separately from collecting groups, see -[Group Members target](docs/igrc-platform/collector/components/targets/group-members-target/group-members-target.md)_ documentation for more details.
+For performance reasons, we advise using group member target to collect group members separately from collecting groups, see [Group Members target](#group-members-target) documentation for more details.
 - "_Group containing all accounts_" this option is deprecated.
 - _"Trigger an error if one of the children is not found"_ option to activate an event that will be generated when a group member is not found in database (event shown in dedicated logs).